 - Other local homeownership assistance programs: Additional home buyer assistance programs serving specific local areas in Tennessee

-- Tennessee Association of Community Action: Contact your local Community Action Agency for assistance programs that may help you attain housing goals, obtain counseling, seek weatherization assistance and emergency funding
+- Tennessee Association of Community Action: Contact your local Community Action Agency for assistance programs that may help you attain housing goals, obtain counseling, seek weather-proofing assistance and emergency funding

-You can also find a list of resources by county and city on HUD’s webpage for Tennessee first-time home buyers, including:
+You can also find a list of resources by county and city on HUD’s website for Tennessee first-time home buyers, including:

 What are today’s mortgage rates in Tennessee?

-Experiment with a mortgage affordability calculator to see how down payment, interest rates, homeowners insurance, and property taxes will all affect your monthly mortgage payment.
+You can see today’s live mortgage rates in Tennessee here.
+Experiment with a mortgage affordability calculator to see how a down payment, interest rates, homeowners insurance, and property taxes will affect your monthly mortgage payment.

 3Based on a review of the state's available DPA grants at the time this was written